A Recovery Guide for the Spouse of An Addict

 Support for anyone going through a troubling phase in their lives could mean the difference between being able to overcome their challenges and choosing to simply give up on life.
 In the case of someone who is the spouse of an addict, the support needed here should be aimed at helping them get the addiction treatment they need, and not to further goad them deeper into addiction.

 The most important form of support a person with an addiction could receive would typically come either from the parents or from the spouse, as this type of support is sincere, enduring, and is the type of support that will weather any kind of challenge.
-This is why only the closest members of the family are advised to participate in interventions because these are events where support needs to be accepted before it could do any real good.
+This is why only the closest members of the family are advised to participate in interventions because these are events where support needs to be accepted before it can do any real good.

 The support that comes from people where love and compassion are real is also the kind that comes without conditions.
 This is important because there are so many situations today where favors or even support comes at a price.
 There is usually something that needs to be repaid once the support is given, and this is not something to be expected from the support that comes from a spouse.
 Just as a loved one would do anything to help someone dear to them, so is the support of the spouse expected to be.